You have seen us in:

 More Spanish practice.
-As you are less nervous and more confident, you enjoy speaking Spanish more, you want to do it and, therefore, you practice more.
+As you feel more confident, you enjoy speaking Spanish more and, therefore, you practice more.

 Less weight.
 Overcome a frustration that has been dragging on for years.

-In short, to know what to do to be able to converse comfortably and without nerves in conversations with native speakers, and to make the leap you need to take your Spanish to the next level.
+In short, to know what to do to be able to converse comfortably in conversations with native speakers, and to take the leap you need to take your Spanish to the next level.

-HC (Controlled Speech) activities: speaking, telling something taking into account the element of pronunciation that is being worked on.
-Alexandra corrects you so that you gain awareness of when you produce it incorrectly and why.
-After several corrections, you start to self-correct.
-And this is a great moment, because you start to be autonomous in the production and improvement of your pronunciation.
+CS (Controlled Speech) activities: speaking about something taking into account the element of pronunciation that is being worked on.
+Alexandra will correct you so that you gain awareness when you produce it incorrectly and why.
+After several corrections, you will start to self-correct.
+This is a great moment, because you start to be autonomous in the production and improvement of your pronunciation.
 And this is the previous step to achieve the integration of pronunciation in spontaneous speech.

-AC Activities (Self-correction): Record yourself reading or speaking.
+SC Activities (Self-correction): Record yourself reading or speaking.
 Listen to yourself and look at the element you are working on.
 Are you getting it right?
-If you are not clear, you send it to Alexandra and together with her, you learn to detect if something is wrong and why.
+If you are not sure, you will send it to Alexandra and together, you will learn to detect if something is wrong and why.

 When you purchase classes at SPA, you receive an email to access our Slack community.
 There you can ask any questions to our community, and to Alexandra directly.
-You can also use our free Transcriberin which you can see a text marked with key elements such as unions, syllables and tonic syllables, approximant phonemes and sonorization.
-Of course, if your question is still unresolved, you can write an email to Alexandra.
+You can also use our free Phonetic transcriberin which you can see a text marked with key elements such as links, syllables and tonic syllables, approximant phonemes and sonorization.
+If your question is still unresolved, you can write an email to Alexandra.

 Of course.
 At Spanish Pronunciation Academy we teach all the elements of Spanish pronunciation: prosody and sounds.

 The vast majority of people succeed.
-Alexandra has been teaching speakers of different languages for more than 6 years how to vibrate the tongue more and less intensely in order to produce the two R's of Spanish.
-In addition, she knows perfectly well the activities and exercises to fine-tune the musculature involved in the pronunciation of this sound, so she will help you in an effective way.
+Alexandra has been teaching speakers of different languages for more than 6 years how to vibrate the tongue more and less intensely in order to produce the two Spanish R's.
+In addition, she knows perfectly well the activities and exercises to fine-tune the muscles involved in the pronunciation of this sound, so she will help you in an effective way.

-But we cannot forget that there are other factors that influence success: language movement problems, psychological barriers, lack of practice, lack of continuity, motivation, etc., which must also be taken into account.
+However, we must not forget that there are other factors that influence success: language movement problems, psychological barriers, lack of practice, lack of continuity, motivation, etc., which must also be taken into account.